Can You Sell a House With a Mortgage?

 Keep in mind that our estimate tool is not a guarantee of what your home will sell for.
 On the open market, a buyer may be willing to pay more or less than what your estimate shows.

-Your real estate agent will give you a more precise number using a comparative market analysis (CMA) that analyzes the value of your home based on comparable sales, a tool you will use to price your home when it comes time to sell.
+Your real estate agent will give you a more precise number using a comparative market analysis (CMA) that analyzes the value of your home based on comparable sales.
+This report is useful for pricing your home when it’s time to sell.

-An agent will be able to pull comparable sales from their local MLS, giving them greater insights into the area.
+An agent will be able to pull comparable sales from their local multiple listing service (MLS), giving them greater insights into the area.
 An agent will also likely request to do a walkthrough of your home to inform their assessment.

 2. Contact your lender

-Next, you want to find out how much you still owe on your mortgage.
-Your lender is required to provide the total amount required to satisfy the mortgage debt as of a specified date, a figure known as the payoff amount.
+Next, you want to find out how much you still owe on your mortgage, so communicate with your lender.
+The mortgage company is required to provide the total amount required to satisfy the mortgage debt as of a specified date, a figure known as the payoff amount.

 “It’s always going to be a good first check to call the bank and ask for a payoff statement,” shares Richie Helali, senior lender sales manager at HomeLight.
 “It will help you estimate how much equity you’re going to receive if you do sell it for a particular number.”